New! Patiently™ by FSA & HSA Store®: Use pre-tax dollars for weight loss treatment. | Get started today

 How is air conditioning reimbursement eligible?

 The primary purpose of the air conditioner must be to treat or alleviate a medical condition.
 To show that the expense is primarily for medical care, a Letter of Medical Necessity recommending the item to treat a specific medical condition is normally required.
-Air conditioners will only be reimbursed under specific circumstances.
-To find out if you qualify for reimbursement of an air conditioner, speak with your FSA benefits administrator.
+If it is attached to a home (such as central air conditioning), only the amount spent that is more than the value added to the property will qualify.